Know before you go

 About the reserve

-‘bittern bays’ in the reedbed to help visitors see the elusive bird from the Bittern Pool viewpoint.
+Follow the path northbound to the Bittern Pool Viewpoint.
+With some patience and a bit of luck, you’ll find one of our most elusive winter birds skulking in their favourite wet reedbed home: the bittern.
+It is a thickset bird from the heron family, with a black and brown plumage providing perfectly camouflage between the reeds.
 A winter bird, the bittern will often sneak across the ride in front of the James Hide.
-This two storey hide overlooks a pool and has several perches and a bird feeding station which is great for seeing garden birds, reed buntings and the occasional marsh tit up close.
+This two-storey hide overlooks a pool and has several perches and a bird feeding station which is great for seeing garden birds, reed buntings and the occasional marsh tit up close.
 To view Rough Holme Island stop by the Gladwin Hide and spot ducks such as widgeon, gadwall, shoveler and goldeneye.
-During colder winters smew can also be seen.
-The dragonfly trail is open from May to September and gives you the chance to view dragonflies close up, hunting over open water.
+The Dragonfly Trail is usually open from May to September and gives you the chance to view dragonflies close up, hunting over open water.

 Site entrance: The reserve can be accessed from Amwell Lane via a footpath (signposted) or from the River Lee Navigation towpath.
 The reserve can also be accessed from Hollycross Road.